Find Affordable College Courses

 $4,882 Average Tuition & Fees

 The excellent programs at North Hennepin Community College helped the school earn the #3 place on this year’s ranking of the best nursing schools in Minnesota.
-Located in the large suburb of Brooklyn Park, North Hennepin Community College is a public college with a medium-sized student population.
+Located in the large suburb of Brooklyn Park, North Hennepin Community College is a public school with a medium-sized student population.

 $5,515 Average Tuition & Fees